rmiessle/timeline-demo/plan.md

 **Question: How does a timeline reflect dominant views of how we experience time?**

 Time is the “fourth dimension” but it is an element of our experience that we cannot change our place in.
 We can easily move in space (the other 3 dimensions) with enough will and force.
 However, we cannot move through time, other than the inevitable march forward.
 However, how we perceive time is very much on the personal experience of each person.
+There are additional challenges with how we move through time, especially as we approach the speed of light, but we will assume that we aren't doing that at the moment.

 Our brain encodes new experiences, but not familiar ones, into memory, and our retrospective judgment of time is based on how many new memories we create over a certain period.
 In other words, the more new memories we build on a weekend getaway, the longer that trip will seem in hindsight.
 [Why does time seem to speed up with age?](https://www.scientificamerican.com/article/why-does-time-seem-to-speed-up-with-age/)